pletzer/nemoflux/README.md

 # nemoflux

 This repository contains scripts that show how to compute the lateral water flow across longitude-latitude.
 The data are assumed to be stored in
 NetCDF format.
-The variable names have been hardwired to match those ocean NEMO simulations.
+The variable names have been hardwired to match those of ocean NEMO simulations.

 ## Prerequisites